webdriverio-boneyard/wdio-cucumber-framework/README.md

 Default: `false`

 ### tags
 Only execute the features or scenarios with tags matching the expression.
+Note that untagged features will still spawn a Selenium session (see issue [webdriverio/webdriverio#1247](https://github.com/webdriverio/webdriverio/issues/1247)).
+The recommended way to specify a subset of feature files is to use [suites](http://webdriver.io/guide/testrunner/organizesuite.html#Group-Test-Specs).

 Type: `String[]`<br>
 Default: `[]`